 The immune system is critical to keeping unwanted pathogens and antigens out of the body.
 Between its two components, the innate and adaptive immune systems, it defends against a variety of potential threats while also learning to tolerate benign, non-self compounds.
-This complex interplay requires coordination of many types of specialized immune cells, signaling molecules, and tissues.
+This complex interplay requires the coordination of many types of specialized immune cells, signaling molecules, and tissues.
 The initial response to a perceived threat includes an inflammatory response initiated by the innate immune system to rapidly neutralize any threat before it can infiltrate, enter circulation, and harm the body.
 Therefore, inflammation during immune response is a vital component of the body’s defense mechanism.

 What is the Inflammatory Response?